 Pros:

-- 10,000+ community-shared voices for rapid NPC character prototyping
+- 10,000+ community-shared voices for rapid character prototyping

 - 70+ languages for globally localized productions